joelklabo/nostr-codex-runner/docs/use-cases.md

 # Buddy Example Use Cases (argument-only)

 Fast, copy-paste flows that assume you installed the `buddy` binary and have keys ready.
+Easiest path: run `buddy wizard` once to generate `~/.config/buddy/config.yaml`, then use the presets below.
 Commands avoid flags; use positional arguments and presets.

 ## 1) Nostr DM to Claude/OpenAI (hosted model)
 - Start the preset: